 This scenario only works, however, if we continue to plan repeated trips to a general region.
 It worked well for us because we knew we would be planning all of our RVing trips from the common location where we visit my family.
 In the future, we will probably continue to plan similar trips to capitalize on the mileage by seeing family while doing some RV exploring.

-Stay tuned for a follow-up post about the different ways we packed and prepared for our trips since we couldn’t load the camper at home.
+And here’s our follow-up post about the different ways we packed and prepared for our trips since we couldn’t load the camper at home.
 It really wasn’t as hard as I expected!